Undergraduate Courses

 in person

-What sort of existence do “races” and “genders” have, especially given the complicated nature of lived experience?
-How does ethnicity differ from race, if at all?
-What does it mean so say that such categories are “socially constructed.”
-And how do socially constructed categories fit into a broader picture of reality?
-In virtue of what do individuals, actions, representations, and systems count as racist or sexist?
-(How)does misogyny differ from and relate to sexism?
-And what makes such -isms wrong?
+What makes racism and sexism wrong?
+What makes individuals and actions, structures and policies racist or sexist?
+How can racism exist without racists, and sexism exist without sexists?
+How does misogyny differ from and relate to sexism and racism?
+Is reverse racism possible?
 What is required for racial and gender justice?
 Given the intersectional nature of oppression, can gender justice be achieved and promoted without racial justice (and vice versa)?
+Do we need to know what sort of existence “races” and “genders” have in order to pick out racism and sexism?
+How does ethnic discrimination differ from and/or relate to racism?
 We will explore these questions by studying the views of academic philosophers.
 We will also explore and assess the implications of these views for the “real world.”
 Race, ethnicity and gender have important connections to our identities, perceptions of others, and opportunities in life.
 How does philosophy help us to better understand the impact of race, ethnicity and gender in our own lives, the lives of others, and on broader social phenomena?
 How can philosophy help us to live better, more ethical lives?

 GE: Race, Ethnicity, and Gender Diversity Foundation